crawlem/dotfiles/README.md

 The `dev` profile requires an Ubuntu WSL environment to be installed.
 Once it is, run `install_linux.sh` from the WSL command prompt.

+If you are running WSL in a Hyper-V virtual machine, virtualisation extensions are required.
+Run the below command on the host PC as Administrator while the guest VM is shut down:

+`Set-VMProcessor -VMName <name of VM> -ExposeVirtualizationExtensions $true`

 ### CSGO config

 - Install CSGO using Steam